waterdmd/DataFusionForLC_with_Interpretability/README.md

 ### Spectral GradCAM

 To perform spectral-based GradCAM analysis, run `Spectral_GradCAM.py`.
-This script processes the trained model’s outputs and saves the resulting GradCAM maps in the `gradcam_results` subdirectory.
+This script processes the trained model’s outputs and saves the resulting plots in the `gradcam_results` subdirectory.